lmarcelli/minieuso_cpu/docs/update.rst

   git clone https://github.com/cescalara/minieuso_cpu /home/software

 Following this, the camera software must be compiled, the necessary libraries built and the log directories created.
-There is a script to do this in ``/home/software/CPU/CPUsetup`` called ``reinstall.sh``.
+There is a script to do this in ``/home/ software/CPU/CPUsetup`` called ``reinstall.sh``.

+**NB: when running reinstall.sh, it is important that both cameras are connected and powered so that the cameras.ini file can be created for the multiplecam software**